FabianR0/exercise_javascript/README.md

 # exercise_javascript
-exercise recomend for teacher y other for me
+exercise recomended for teacher y other for me